Daymio1/Next-Project/README.md

 - [I18Next](README.md#i18next)

 ### Setup
+First step is to install Node.js on your system: https://nodejs.org/en/

 After you have Node.js installed on your system install Yarn through the npm package manager:
 ```
 $ npm install --global yarn